Reginald Foort: Career in the United States

 Having greatly enjoyed his 1935 visit to the US, when he played the organ of the Paramount Theatre in New York, Foort vowed to return to the States to live.
 The opportunity came in 1951, when he was invited to establish an American foothold for a Dutch firm, the Standaart Organ Company.
 He settled with his wife (Betty) and family in Suffolk, Virginia, in 1952.
 Foort made recordings on the Mosque Theatre organ in Richmond, Virginia, and used the pseudonym Michael Cheshire for his recordings of light music, which were not considered serious enough to fit with Standaart's reputation (he had also used this name previously in England under the Eclipse label).
-However, the Standaart project was discontinued after only ten months owing to lack of capital.
+However, the Standaart project was discontinued after only ten months, owing to lack of capital.

 Foort and his family chose to remain in the US.
 He was invited to work for the Chicago-based firm Baldwin Organs, a role that he retained for many years.
-Having resettled in Chicago he enjoyed another active period of his career, including as organist for the Jewish Reform Temple (Temple Sholom), playing its horseshoe-shaped Wurlitzer.
+Having resettled in Chicago, he enjoyed another active period of his career, including as organist for the Jewish Reform Temple (Temple Sholom), playing its horseshoe-shaped Wurlitzer.
 According to Foort's friend Ben M Hall, Foort could 'thrill huge audiences... with deft interpretations of serious classics, light classics, show tunes and pop tunes,' being 'the master of each genre'.

 Möller organ specification and history

 Weighing 30 ST, Foort's specially commissioned Möller organ had five manuals (keyboards), 27 ranks of pipes, 259 stops, over 100 pistons and controls, and percussion instruments.
 It was transported in sections, by a fleet of five lorries and thirteen staff; during World War II fuel rationing it was transported by train.
-During Foort's travels from 1938 onwards the organ was set up 167 times at 118 different locations.
-In 1941 Foort loaned the organ to the BBC after theirs was destroyed by German bombing.
+During Foort's travels, from 1938 onwards, the organ was set up 167 times at 118 different locations.
+In 1941, Foort loaned the organ to the BBC after theirs was destroyed by German bombing.
 They subsequently purchased it in 1946, erecting it at the Jubilee Hall, London.
 In 1963, the BBC sold the organ to Radio Hilversum.
 From there, it went, in 1975, after a thorough refurbishment, to a pizza parlour in Pacific Beach, California, where Foort rededicated it.
 Since 1979 it has been installed at Pasadena Civic Auditorium, California, where Foort attended its 23 April 1980 inaugural performance.
-He died in Pasadena, California, less than a month later, on 22 May.
+He died in Pinellas, Florida, less than a month later, on 22 May.